sasa1977/site_encrypt/README.md

 ## Backup and restore

 SiteEncrypt supports automatic backup.
 To enable it, include `backup: path_to_backup_tgz` in the options returned by `config/0`.
-Every time a new certificate is obtained, the entire content of the `base_folder` will be backed up to this file as a compressed tarball.
+Every time a new certificate is obtained, the entire content of the `db_folder` will be backed up to this file as a compressed tarball.
 This happens before `handle_new_cert` is invoked.

 Note that this file is not encrypted, so make sure to restrict the access to it, or otherwise postprocess it (e.g. encrypt it) in the `handle_new_cert` callback.

 The backup is automatically restored when the endpoint is started if the following conditions are met:

 1. The backup file exists at the location configured via the `:backup` option
-2. The `base_folder` doesn't exist
+2. The `db_folder` doesn't exist

 Note that a successful restore is treated as a certificate renewal, which means that the new certificate will be backed up (if configured), and `handle_new_cert` will be invoked.